 Adobe Lightroom is only available on subscription.
 This applies to Lightroom Classic too.
 You take out a subscription on the Adobe website, choosing a Plan that best suits your needs and budget.

-The most cost-effective plans for photographers are the Adobe Photography Plan and the Adobe Lightroom Plan.
+As of 2025, the most cost-effective plans for photographers are probably the 1TB Photography Plan and the 1TB Lightroom Plan.
 There’s more detail on costs and what’s included in the next section.

 Adobe Photography Plans